albertomorini/ITSM_Project/readme.md

 Proposed Structure:

-Abstract
+- Abstract
-0. Intruction (we should mention the concepts mentioned in the itsm for Performance based management)
+1. Introduction (we should mention the concepts mentioned in the itsm for Performance based management)
-1. VISION -> S
+2. VISION -> S
-2. GOALS -> A
+3. GOALS -> A
    1. *To increase income from internet banking by 70%*
    2. *High quality and cost effectiveness*
-3. FACTORS
+4. Critical Success FACTORS
    1. Customer partnership -> A
       - Time To Market -> S
       - Performance To Contract -> A